TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

     If connector application crashes, it refers to this table on a restart to query further.

 - **Idempotency for Streaming application**: </br>
-	If `DELETE` and `PUT INTO` APIs are used, SnappyData ensures idempotent behavior.
+	If `DELETE` and `PUT INTO` APIs are used, TIBCO ComputeDB ensures idempotent behavior.
 This is useful when the application restarts after a crash and some of the CDC events are replayed.
 The PUT INTO API either inserts a record (if not present) or updates the record (if already exists).</br> The existence of the record is checked based on the key columns defined when a table is created.
 As primary keys are not supported for column tables, you can use `key_columns` instead, to uniquely identify each row/record in a database table. </br> For more information, see [CREATE TABLE](../reference/sql_reference/create-table.md).</br>

     For example: